Optimism in Equality Saturation: Examples and Evaluation

-This example demonstrates a particular capability of optimistic analyses applied to e-graphs that has eluded prior equality saturation systems: soundly de-duplicating cycles.
-Our rewrite set includes a rule that merges two e-classes if they are related by the offset 0.
-Since our offset analysis is optimistic, two well-formed cycles can be discovered to be related by the offset 0 (more precisely, there is a mapping between e-classes in each cycle such that each pair of e-classes in the mapping is related).
-Additionally, two ill-formed cycles will not be merged, which avoids merging the e-classes $x = \{5, 0 + x\}$ and $y = \{3, 0 + y\}$.
-In effect, this allows us to merge well-formed cycles, which is sound, while not merging ill-formed cycles, which is unsound\footnote{Technically, this example only requires an optimistic equivalence analysis, which is less powerful than an offset analysis.}.
+The second example demonstrates a capability of optimistic e-class analysis that has eluded prior equality saturation systems: soundly de-duplicating cycles.
+Our rewrite set includes a rule that merges the e-classes of two e-nodes if the GVN analysis derives the same value number for both e-nodes.
+Since the GVN analysis is optimistic, two well-formed cycles can be discovered to share value numbers (more precisely, there is a mapping between e-classes in each cycle such that each pair of e-classes in the mapping share value numbers).
+In effect, this allows us to merge well-formed cycles, which is sound, while not merging ill-formed cycles, which is unsound.
 This addresses a known problem in the e-graphs literature \cite{e_peg, co_egraphs, omelets_need_onions}.

-We wrote these examples both in a pseudo-code language our tool ingests (shown in Figures~\ref{fig:first-code-example}~and~\ref{fig:second-code-example}) and in C---we compiled the examples in C with GCC 15.2 and Clang 21.1.0 (with optimization level \texttt{-O2}).
+We wrote these examples both in a pseudo-code language for our tool (shown in Figures~\ref{fig:first-code-example}~and~\ref{fig:second-code-example}) and in C---we compiled the examples in C with GCC 15.2 and Clang 21.1.0 (with optimization level \texttt{-O2}).
 Neither GCC nor Clang can fully optimize either example.
+We ran our tool on both examples in three configurations: 1) standard abstract interpretation before rewriting, 2) standard e-class analysis during rewriting, and 3) optimistic e-class analysis during rewriting.
+Neither standard abstract interpretation nor standard e-class analysis derives the correct constant for the return value of each function, while optimism in equality saturation does.